markusmoenig/DenrimScript/README.md

 dispenser = nil;
 ```

-DenrimScript is dynamically typed, but I will add support for defining types later for the GPU support.
+DenrimScript is dynamically typed, with type hints being used for shader based functions.

 ## Usage